-Application sharing is not currently supported for screen readers in Blackboard Collaborate.
-If you are using a screen reader, you can share files and a blank whiteboard with your attendees.
-You cannot share an application.
+Application sharing is not currently supported on mobile devices or for screen readers in Blackboard Collaborate.
+If you are using a mobile device or screen reader, you can share files and a blank whiteboard with your attendees.
+You can't share an application.

 Upload GIF, JPEG and PNG images, PDF files, or PowerPoint presentations of 60MB or lower to your session.
 You can upload multiple presentations, however the total size allowed is 125 MB or lower for any particular session.